Frequently Asked Questions

 Q1: What do I need to do to indicate that I intend to participate (“walk”) in the Commencement ceremony?

-FIRST: You need to APPLY TO GRADUATE on MyMav.
-If you are receiving a minor or a certificate in addition to your degree, please verify that this is showing on the screen when you apply to graduate.
+When you APPLY TO GRADUATE on MyMav, you will also indicate whether or not you intend to walk in the ceremony.
 There is a nominal fee charged by the University that will be added to your account for doing so.
 This fee covers the cost of processing your diploma.
 Once you apply to graduate, you will appear on a list of eligible graduates that the College receives from the Registrar.
-SECOND: You need to click on the REGISTRATION tab on this website to let the College know that you intend to walk.

 Q2: I missed the deadline to apply to graduate.
 What do I do now?